Give Flight to Your Imagination

 6th among public universities and 14th overall among the Best Regional Universities in the South

 — U.S. News & World Report

-A “best value” in public education 2018
+A “best value” in public education, 2018

-Best College in NC for Veterans 2018
+Best College in North Carolina for Veterans, 2018

 — Military Times